tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 `Validation` Tests in BDQ evaluate values in one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) for fitness for a particular `Data Quality Need`.
 In some cases, `Validation` Tests check for the presence or the lack of a value. `Validation` Tests are phrased as positive statements consistent with the Fitness For Use Framework (Veiga 2016, Veiga et al. 2017).
 For example, [VALIDATION_TAXONRANK_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_TAXONRANK_NOTEMPTY) will return a `Response.status`="RUN_HAS_RESULT" and `Response.result`="COMPLIANT" if a record being tested contains a value in `dwc:taxonRank`, rather than being phrased in the negative (i.e., VALIDATION_TAXONRANK_EMPTY) and flagging a potential problem.
 Data are found to be fit for some use if all `Validations` comprising a corresponding `Use Case` have a `Response.result`="COMPLIANT".

-The response of a `Validation` Test (i.e., an instance of a `bdqffdq:ValidationAssertion`) MUST take one of three forms.
+The response of a `Validation` Test (i.e., an instance of a `bdqffdq:ValidationResponse`) MUST take one of three forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., a `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` (`bdqffdq:InformationElement`) are such that the Test cannot be meaningfully run.